Neville Maxwell: Reception

 Scholars regard Maxwell's India's China War as a revisionist account of the Sino-Indian War.
 The earliest accounts of the war regarded China as the aggressor that unleashed its forces on an unsuspecting India.
 Maxwell inverted the blame, by asserting that India was the aggressor and China the victim.

 The book received negative reviews in India.
 Historian Parshotam Mehra commented that "deeply-rooted prejudice" oozed out of its every sentence, with examples such as:

 To sustain his narrative, Maxwell cited those facts alone that were convenient and omitted the others.
 Well-known scholarly analyses such as the Himalayan Battleground or Francis Watson's The Frontiers of China were missing from Maxwell's bibliography, and so too were the writings of men who had first-hand knowledge, such as Sir Olaf Caroe.
 Notwithstanding these defects, Mehra believed that the book made a contribution as an "alternative point of view to an understanding of the events" that led to the hostilities.

 Historian Sarvepalli Gopal, himself a key player in the Sino-Indian dispute as the Head of Indian MEA's historical division, wrote a lengthy rebuttal in The Round Table.
 He pointed out that the Indian case for its border definition was set out in considerable detail in the Report of the Officials, which Maxwell dismisses with a one-liner and no real analysis.

 Historian Srinath Raghavan, Senior Fellow at the Centre for Policy Research, called India's China War a "seminal revisionist account".
 He argued that Maxwell "overreached" and that he "curiously interpreted Delhi's actions almost as Beijing would have viewed it".
 Raghavan recommended "post-revisionist" accounts, such as Steven Hoffman's India and the China Crisis.

+Shekhar Gupta praised Maxville as a "relentless journalist and scholar" over his findings of the Sino-Indian war.
+K. N. Raghavan described the book as the "most authoritative work" on Sino-Indian war but also noted that "the pronounced anti-India bias" of Maxwell's work "ensured the book was denied the credibility that such an account should have deserved".

+In 2002, Rediff News included a book extract from India's China War in its "Remembering a War" series, with the comment "no account of the 1962 war would be complete without Neville Maxwell's authoritative analysis."

 American political scientist John Garver wrote that Maxwell shaped the orthodox scholarly view, which was also reached by American scholar Allen Whiting, regarding China's perception of and response to India's Forward Policy: "in deciding for war, China's leaders were responding to an Indian policy of establishing Indian military outposts in territory claimed by both India and China but already under effective Chinese military occupation."
 Garver pointed out that Maxwell did not have access to Chinese documents or archives which would have given him insights into their policy making process.